 Jennifer attended Fiorello H. LaGuardia High School of the Performing Arts – the school profiled by the hit TV series "Fame" -- where she was active in drama.

 It was clear early on that she had a knack for acting.

 “Jennifer is a natural talent,” John, now 87, said about his daughter in a 1990 E!
 News interview, four years before she hit it big on “Friends.”

 “There are certain things you can learn in this business, and there are certain things you can’t learn.
 The comic instinct that she has is unerring.
 That’s her greatest asset,” he added.

-In high school, Aniston was a member of the drama club, which sparked her decision to pursue a career as an actress.
 In addition to acting, Aniston has always been passionate about painting; one of her creations was even displayed in New York’s Metropolitan Museum of Art when she was 11.
 She bypassed college, against her father’s wishes, to pursue the bright lights of Hollywood.

 "It’s not the kind of business anybody would wish on their child," John told People Magazine in the 90s.
 "It’s fine if it goes the way it has gone for her, but if not, it can be devastating."

 In the late 80s and early 90s, the actress played a slew of small roles off-Broadway and films like “Ferris Bueller.”
 But her rise to stardom came in 1994 when she was cast as Rachel Green in “Friends.”
 For the next 10 television seasons, Aniston won audiences over as the spoiled but likeable New Yorker and love interest of Ross Gellar, played by David Schwimmer.
 In HBO’s “Friends” Reunion, for which she earned a reported $2.5 million, Aniston recently revealed that in the first season, she had a real life crush on Schwimmer.